-The school will seek to ensure that it is kept up to date with the latest devices, platforms, apps, trends and related threats.
+The school will seek to ensure that it is kept updated with the latest devices, platforms, apps, trends and related threats.

 The school will consider the 4C's (content, contact, conduct and commerce) when educating pupils about the risks involved with the inappropriate use of smart technology and enforcing the appropriate disciplinary measures.